St. Petersburg metro blast a 'suicide bombing'

 "The first thing that's missing from an investigator's perspective is the claim of responsibility," he told CNN.

-"Last year when two ISIS operatives attacked police officers on the outskirts of Moscow... one of the first things that was released was the video where they claimed allegiance to al Baghdadi, the ISIS leader and ISIS itself and that's a hallmark, as we've seen in San Bernardino, of an ISIS attack."
+"Last year when two ISIS operatives attacked police officers on the outskirts of Moscow... one of the first things that was released was the video where they claimed allegiance to al-Baghdadi, the ISIS leader and ISIS itself and that's a hallmark, as we've seen in San Bernardino, of an ISIS attack."

 Russia was once a hotspot for terror attacks, but the country has experienced relatively few in recent years.

+Many previous attacks were aimed at progressing separatist causes in Russia's North Caucasus, including movements in Chechnya and Dagestan.

-In December 2013, a suicide bombing at a train station in Volgograd killed at least 16 people.
+In December 2013, a suicide bombing at a train station in Volgograd killed at least 16 people, in an attack linked to a network in Dagestan.
 The following day, in the same city, a suicide bombing on a trolley bus killed 14 people.

 In 2010, two female suicide bombers linked to the Chechen insurgency blew themselves up at two Moscow metro stations, killing 40.
 In 2002, Chechen rebels killed 170 hostages in a theater in the capital, Moscow.